dsbalico/sudoku-solver-simulated-annealing/README.md

 	solver.print_sudoku(solution)

 The code above defines a Sudoku board as a 9x9 list and passes it to an instance of the `SudokuSolverAnnealing` class.
 The `solve_sudoku` method is then called on the instance to obtain a solution to the puzzle.
 Finally, the `print_sudoku` method is used to print the solution to the console.

-## Usage
-The `SudokuSolverAnnealing` class is used to solve Sudoku puzzles using the Simulated Annealing algorithm.
-To use it, first create an instance of the class with a 9x9 list representing a Sudoku board, and optionally set any desired parameters.
-Then, call the solve method on the instance to obtain a solution to the puzzle.

 ## Parameters
 The `SudokuSolverAnnealing` class accepts the following parameters: